|Oracle® Fusion Middleware Developer's Guide for Oracle SOA Suite

-From the Component Palette, drag a Switch activity into the designer., as shown in Figure 10-2.
+From the Component Palette, drag a Switch activity into the designer.

 The Switch activity has two switch case branches by default, each with a box for functional elements.
 If you want to add more branches, select the entire switch activity, right-click, and select Add Switch Case from the menu.

-In the first branch, double-click the condition box.
+In the first branch, right-click and select Edit from the menu.

 In this example, two loan offers from completing loan companies are stored in the global variables